G14-Y3/IPEwG/README.md

 # How to Use

-Since it is still under development, we have not yet packaged the software into a single bundle (e.g. dmg/exe/deb).
+We have tried to package the software into executable format (e.g. dmg/exe/deb).
+However, due to the use of libtorch, it has taken significantly longer time than we expected.
 Thus you have to have a JDK 17 environment.
 Simply run `./gradlew run` and it will start the application, or use Intellij to open the project and configure the runner to be `gradle` with the `run` command.

-# Development Process & Dependencies

 # Feature Overview